 Degree: Master of Science in Hematology/Oncology

 Thomas Jefferson University, Kimmel Cancer Center

 Molecular pathways and therapeutic targets in brain tumors and cancer stem cells

-The Liu lab mainly focus on researching cell signaling pathways associated with brain
+The Liu lab mainly focuses on researching cell signaling pathways associated with

 of care of surgery and radiochemotherapy for glioblastomas (GBM) is lacking and does

 not result in improved prognosis.
 Accumulating evidence show that the failure of using

 current chemo- and radio- therapies to treat GBM and the resultant of high tumor recurrence

 are attributed to the presence of a small subpopulation of glioma stem cells (GSC),

 which is characterized by their stem cell-like properties and aggressive behavior.